Skip to main content

 • Check the box for Enable Attendee Verification

-• Select a Mapping (that you set up in Step 2).
+• Select External CRM means you then select a Mapping (one that you already set up in Step 2).
+See screenshot below.

 You can have multiple contact mapping setups within an event (each connected to its own CRM).
 However, you can only add one sign-in page (and therefore one mapping setup) to each interactive registration site.